nheeren/material_intensity_db/CONTRIBUTING.md

 ## Data format

 The file must be compliant to [RFC 4180](https://www.rfc-editor.org/info/rfc4180).
-[Microsoft Excel seems to do a decent job of exporting RFC compliant csv data](https://superuser.com/a/302338/215109).

 We require that pull requests adhere to the following guidelines (most based on RFC 4180):